coryhouse/timeless-skills/README.md

 ‪These are the timeless skills I wish I’d learned in school, and the resources I recommend to learn them.

 Books, blog posts, YouTube videos, Tweets.

+## Why this list?
+1. I believe great content is worth re-consuming.
+So I'll refer back to this.
+1. To remind me of the concepts I most want to pass on to others.
+1. To explore common threads in the content I've found most compelling.
 ‪
 ### Logical Fallacies
 - [yourlogicalfallacyis.com](https://yourlogicalfallacyis.com‬)